phu0ngng/nccl/docs/userguide/source/usage/data.rst

 Data Pointers
 *************

-In general NCCL  will accept any CUDA pointers that are accessible from the CUDA device associated to the communicator object.
+In general, NCCL will accept any CUDA pointers that are accessible from the CUDA device associated to the communicator object.
 This includes:

  * device memory local to the CUDA device
  * host memory registered using CUDA SDK APIs cudaHostRegister or cudaGetDevicePointer